star icon star icon

 Is online gambling legal in New Zealand?

-The Act's primary focus is to provide the gambling community with the opportunity to play in a safe and fair environment.
-It will do so by ensuring all casinos meet the necessary regulatory requirements to offer their services.
-As an added bonus and another source of revenue, the country will set gambling taxes and licensing fees for the operators.
+This all changed with the new Act, whose primary focus is to provide the gambling community with the opportunity to play in a safe and fair environment.
+It does so by ensuring all casinos meet the necessary regulatory requirements to offer their services.

 Under the new legislation, as of December 2026, the only legal way to play casino games will be on a locally licensed site.
+Currently, only 15 operators are allowed to get legal access to the market.

 This means that the so-called 'grey market', i.e., international operators, will meet its end and only licensed sites will be able to offer their services to NZ players.
 As it stands, operators already active in the country remain open and accessible to locals, but they face many restrictions.